victorlaitila/ai-article-summarizer-backend/README.md

 # AI Article Summarizer Backend

 This is the FastAPI **backend** service for the AI Article Summarizer project.
-It provides an endpoint to scrape articles from the web and generate AI-based summaries by calling the Hugging Face Inference API.
+It provides endpoints to scrape articles from the web and/or generate AI-based summaries by calling the Hugging Face Inference API.

 Frontend repository can be found [here](https://github.com/victorlaitila/ai-article-summarizer-frontend)

 ## Live Demo
 The app is live here: [AI Article Summarizer](https://victorlaitila.github.io/ai-article-summarizer-frontend/)

+NOTE: the demo uses a mock server with static data and does not call the actual backend API in order to avoid deployment costs.

 ## Running Locally